 Antral Follicle Count

 The antral follicle count is assessed through an ultrasound exam (transvaginal ultrasound).
 Thanks to this exam the specialist will be able to assess the number of follicles developing in both ovaries.
 This way an estimation of the total follicle count in each ovary can be made.

 Are the AMH Levels and Follicle Count reliable indicators?

-The only reliable indicator to define the ovarian reserve and to find the best treatment, is the combination of both tests.
+The only reliable indicator to define the ovarian reserve and to find the best treatment is the combination of both tests.
 There are some cases where the AMH levels may appear normal, but the ultrasound exam shows no active follicles.
-And on the other hand, low AMH levels can contrast with ultrasound results, where a good amount of follicles is seen, that could lead to a successful stimulation.
+And on the other hand, low AMH levels can contrast with ultrasound results, where a good amount of follicles is seen, which could lead to a successful stimulation.